McCabe felt 'imposter syndrome' when made captain

 "When Colin gave me the captaincy he gave me it because of who I was and what character I am.
 I maybe tried to adapt and change that a little bit but ultimately I needed to concentrate on what I was doing.

-"For me, the girls around me, they guide me and support me.
+"The girls around me, they guide me and support me.
 Over the past few years it has been tremendous.

 'A crazy journey'

-The Republic of Ireland face a tricky assignment at their first World Cup after being drawn with co-hosts Australia, Olympic champions Canada and Nigeria, who are the best-ranked fourth seeded team.
+The Republic face a tricky assignment at their first World Cup after being drawn with Australia, Olympic champions Canada and Nigeria, the best-ranked fourth seeded team.

 McCabe heads into the tournament after a superb season with Arsenal, where she helped the team to the League Cup, third place in the WSL and Champions League semi-finals.